Hayden-Cao/Bash-Scripts-on-Docker/README.md

 # Bash Script on Docker - Tutorial

 **What you can do after this tutorial:** Have scripts that will start the docker container, open the sim, rerun the sim with a node, and open the keyboard control option all in VSCode.
+You also won't have to drag the nodes you want to run into the /sim_ws/src file directly.

 **Note 1:** To copy and paste anything into the terminal use the Right Mouse Button
 **Note 2:** I have only tried this on Windows machines running WSL